FlairStyle/FlairStyleShop/README.md

 ## Tech Stack

-FlairStyle was built using the following technologies:
+FlairStyleShop are building using the following technologies:

 - Python
 - Django